pjworrall/blue/README.md

 * An App to view the data and provide and revoke  consent for others to access it

-* A system that, with consent, consumes microbiome data for analysis over a population and removes data when constent is revoked
+* A system that, with consent, consumes microbiome data for analysis over a population and removes data when consent is revoked

 # Technology